 The most inspiring trait that Dr. Joakim Peter portrays consistently throughout his life is his nature of giving back through advocacy for our community.
 At no point in his academic career did he turn his back on the community, rather he centered his work on it and used his platform and influence to continue to support it.

 In Western ideology, this idea of “giving back” to the communities that raised us to the pedestals we find ourselves on is often seen in the form of monetary donations.
-While not entirely unhelpful, there is a certain coldness to these philanthropic transactions that degrades the connection between those on the pedestal and their community.
-Generating the success and funds to make meaningful donations often takes a lot of time – time in which the community continues to be unsupported.
+While not entirely unhelpful, I always found there is a certain coldness to these transactions that degrades the connection between those on the pedestal and their communities.
+Generating the success and funds to make meaningful donations often takes a lot of time–time in which the community continues to be unsupported.

 In contrast, through his constant advocacy and mentorship, Dr. Peter brought his community with him through his successes.
 The act of advocacy alone for smaller communities like our COFA community creates opportunities for many who would have been left behind.
 It shows he never forgot where he came from.
 There is also an immeasurable amount of work and courage to being a community leader; an invaluable sacrifice that money alone cannot buy.
 Even after his passing, this net of support he spent his life weaving remains.
 Similar to his grandfather, he served as a protector to many in the region.